freenet/web/hugo-site/content/news/introducing-ghost-keys.md

 spam email to 400 people.
 It was an invitation to a product demonstration of the DEC-20 computer.
 The response was immediate and negative.

-Fast forward nearly 50 years, and the same flaw in the internet’s design has led to much bigger problems.
+Fast-forward nearly 50 years, and the same flaw in the internet’s design has led to much bigger problems.
 Today, we’re dealing with AI-driven bots that not only flood us with spam but also manipulate social and political discourse on a massive scale.